alanng10/class-lang/Doc/Article/Word/a.md

 Word "event" has meaning that is occurred.

+Word "trigger" has meaning that is cause occur.

 Word "status" has meaning that is kind of output.

 Word "error" has meaning that is invalid.